History man Nadal sweeps to 12th French Open title

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PARIS: Rafael Nadal swept to a historic 12th Roland Garros title and 18th Grand Slam crown on Sunday with a 6-3, 5-7, 6-1, 6-1 victory over Austria’s Dominic Thiem.
+PARIS: Rafael Nadal swept to an historic 12th Roland Garros title and 18th Grand Slam crown on Sunday with a 6-3, 5-7, 6-1, 6-1 victory over Austria’s Dominic Thiem.

 The 33-year-old Spaniard becomes the first player, man or woman, to win the same Slam 12 times after seeing off a brave challenge from a weary Thiem in a repeat of the 2018 final.
 Nadal is now just two behind Roger Federer’s all-time record of 20 majors and three ahead of Novak Djokovic who was knocked out by Thiem in the semi-finals.

 Sunday’s triumph confirmed the ‘Big Three’ stranglehold on the Grand Slams having shared the last 10 between them.
-It also gave Nadal an 82nd career title and 950th match win.“It’s very tough.
-I gave everything these last two weeks,” said Thiem, who had seven fewer winners and seven more unforced errors in the final.
-“Rafa, well done.
-You are an amazing champion and a legend in our sport.
-I am happy that you are playing.
-To win 12 times, it’s unreal.
-I will try again, for sure.”
+It also gave Nadal an 82nd career title and 950th match win.

 In a 53-minute first set of brutal hitting and raw physicality, it was Thiem who broke first for a 3-2 lead.
 But the 25-year-old’s joy was short-lived as Nadal retrieved the break in the sixth game before racing away with the next three games to pocket the opener.

-PARIS: Rafael Nadal swept to a historic 12th Roland Garros title and 18th Grand Slam crown on Sunday with a 6-3, 5-7, 6-1, 6-1 victory over Austria’s Dominic Thiem.
+PARIS: Rafael Nadal swept to an historic 12th Roland Garros title and 18th Grand Slam crown on Sunday with a 6-3, 5-7, 6-1, 6-1 victory over Austria’s Dominic Thiem.

 The 33-year-old Spaniard becomes the first player, man or woman, to win the same Slam 12 times after seeing off a brave challenge from a weary Thiem in a repeat of the 2018 final.
 Nadal is now just two behind Roger Federer’s all-time record of 20 majors and three ahead of Novak Djokovic who was knocked out by Thiem in the semi-finals.

 Sunday’s triumph confirmed the ‘Big Three’ stranglehold on the Grand Slams having shared the last 10 between them.
-It also gave Nadal an 82nd career title and 950th match win.“It’s very tough.
-I gave everything these last two weeks,” said Thiem, who had seven fewer winners and seven more unforced errors in the final.
-“Rafa, well done.
-You are an amazing champion and a legend in our sport.
-I am happy that you are playing.
-To win 12 times, it’s unreal.
-I will try again, for sure.”
+It also gave Nadal an 82nd career title and 950th match win.

 In a 53-minute first set of brutal hitting and raw physicality, it was Thiem who broke first for a 3-2 lead.
 But the 25-year-old’s joy was short-lived as Nadal retrieved the break in the sixth game before racing away with the next three games to pocket the opener.